- Written by Kevin Lee Kevin Lee

 Calgary Spruce Trees

-Colorado blue spruce, an import, this tree thrives and is naturalized here.
-Available in a spectrum of colors from a flat green, into the blues and even silvery blue.
-Inch long stiff sharp needles and 3-4 inch long golden cones help identify the Colorado.
+Colorado blue spruce, an import, thrives and is naturalized here.
+Available in a spectrum of colors from a flat green into the blues and even silvery blue.
+Inch-long stiff sharp needles and 3-4 inch long golden cones help identify the Colorado.
 Size and growth pattern similar to the white spruce, usually a wider tree than the white.
-Very aggressive in the landscape crowding space and light and hogging water resources, choose your planting site very carefully.
+Very aggressive in the landscape, crowding space and light and hogging water resources.
+Choose your planting site very carefully.

-Norway spruce, another import, this tree under utilized is a graceful beauty.
+Norway spruce, another import, is under utilized and is a graceful beauty.
 Size and all other planting concerns mentioned above still apply.
 It is the shape of the Norway that is so attractive, the branches swoop up, they leave the trunk and arch upwards creating a pleasing appearance.
 The Norway produces large unmistakable cones that can be 7-8 inches long with a 2 inch diameter.

 Calgary Fir Trees

-The next group of evergreens are the Firs.
+The next group of evergreens are the firs.
 Firs are mountain and coastal trees, so here in Calgary the numbers are low.
-Of the true Firs only the Colorado silver Fir has made a stand.
-In native Colorado they attain great height as most mature evergreens do, here I have never seen one taller that 45 feet.
+Of the true firs only the Colorado silver fir has made a stand.
+In native Colorado they attain great height as most mature evergreens do; here I have never seen one taller than 45 feet.
 Bright silver bark with sap bubbles in the younger bark and nearly 2 inch long silver/blue needles give this tree a handsome look.
 This tree is severely under utilized in Calgary.

-The Douglas Fir is a single species with no related tree family here.
-These are not true Firs, scientists call them false Firs.
-That said the two varieties here in western Canada are magnificent trees.
-The coastal giant is well known, have you visited cathedral grove? most of those preserved giants are Douglas Fir.
+The Douglas fir is a single species with no related tree family here.
+These are not true firs; scientists call them false firs.
+That said, the two varieties here in western Canada are magnificent trees.
+The coastal giant is well known (have you visited Cathedral Grove?); most of those preserved giants are Douglas ir.

 Calgary Larch Trees

-Our last group of evergreens is the Larch.
-Larch are amazing and do something no other evergreen does, each fall they drop their needles, but not before an amazing color change from a warm green to a canary yellow.
-Ever been to Larch valley? something to see !
-The larch in the mountains does not grow here but two of its cousins, one from Europe thrive here.
+Our last group of evergreens is the larch.
+Larch are amazing and do something no other evergreen does.
+Each fall they drop their needles, but not before an amazing color change from a warm green to a canary yellow.
+Ever been to Larch valley?
+Something to see!
+The larch of the mountains does not grow here but two of its cousins, one from Europe, thrive here.

 The tamarack is native just north of here and as far east as Hudson's bay.
 A classic conical evergreen form, the tamarack is a strong tree, able to deal with wet conditions, in the native setting is near boggy country.
 Tough and nearly problem free, it is greatly under used here.
 Excellent fall color.

-The other Larch is the ever popular Siberian larch and if you know a larch it is probably this species.
+The other larch is the ever popular Siberian larch and if you know a larch it is probably this species.
 This conical shaped evergreen has quite a wide base, when the oldest lower branches are left alone.
 The branching habit is somewhat like the Norway spruce and they swoop, or lift up towards the branch tips.
-Very hardy and nearly problem free the Siberian larch is a great evergreen choice.
-The big bonus being that they allow winter light thru , so can work well as a summer, south side shade tree.
+Very hardy and nearly problem free, the Siberian larch is a great evergreen choice, the big bonus being that they allow winter light through, so can work well as a summer, south side shade tree.